hpu-code-club/weekly-plans/2023-01-19/README.md

 the [birthday attack](https://en.wikipedia.org/wiki/Birthday_attack) can be used to generate a hash used as digital signature that could be used to force a signed document.

-In this exercise, you are given access to a cryptographic machine called the *mystery machine*.
+In this exercise, you are given access to a cryptographic machine called the *mysterious machine*.
 The mystery machine uses the caesar cipher algorithm, but you don't know what the encryption key (the shift amount).
 Despite this, you will still be able to perform four types of cryptoanalyic attacks on it.
 For each attack, write your solitions in *main.py*